samanta2299/terraform-lab/es1/README.md

 cd es1
 ```

+### 2. Create the main.tf file
-Move into the directory and create main.tf
+Move into the directory and create the main.tf file:
 ```bash
 cd es1
 ```
 ```bash
 nano main.tf
 ```
-In the main.tf file, for Linux is recommended to download the vagrant box file and enter the local path and for Windows to provide the URL to the image
+In the main.tf file, for Linux, it is recommended to download the Vagrant box file and enter the local path
+For Windows, provide the URL to the image
+Here's an example of the main.tf file:
 ```bash
 terraform {
   required_providers {